Baseball bat: Materials and manufacture

 Baseball bats are made of either hardwood or a metal alloy (typically aluminum).
 Most wooden bats are made from ash; other woods include maple, hickory, and bamboo.
-Hickory has fallen into disfavor over its greater weight, which slows down bat speed, while maple bats gained popularity following the introduction of the first major league sanctioned model in 1997.
+Hickory has fallen into disfavor over its greater weight, which slows down bat speed, while maple bats gained popularity following the introduction of the first MLB-sanctioned model in 1997.
 The first player to use one was Joe Carter of the Toronto Blue Jays.
 Barry Bonds used maple bats the seasons he broke baseball's single-season home run record in 2001, and the career home run record in 2007.
 In 2010, the increased tendency of maple bats to shatter caused Major League Baseball to examine their use, banning some models in minor league play.

 Manufacturers position each bat's label over the mechanically weaker side of the wood.

 To reduce chance of fracture, and maybe deliver more energy to the ball, a bat is intended to be held so the label faces sky or ground when it strikes the ball during a horizontal swing.
 In this orientation, the bat is considered stiffer and less likely to break.

 Different types of wood will fracture differently.
 For bats made of ash, labels will generally be where the grain spacing is widest.
 For maple bats they will usually be positioned where grain is tightest.

 Maple bats in particular were once known (circa 2008) to potentially shatter in a way that resulted in many sharp edges, sometimes creating more dangerous projectiles when breaking.
 Maple bat manufacture evolved significantly, in cooperation with Major League Baseball, paying special attention to grain slope, and including an ink spot test to confirm safest wood grain orientation.

-Based on consistent anecdotal reports of sales at sporting goods stores, maple appears to be displacing ash as most popular new baseball bat material in the United States.
+Based on consistent anecdotal reports of sales at sporting goods stores, and because of the Emerald ash borer epidemic, maple appears to be displacing ash as most popular new baseball bat material in the United States.
 Next and rising in popularity is bamboo, which has more isotropic fine grain, great strength, and less weight for a bat of any given size.